 Families need support, which is why all kinds of legal and financial help are available to make life somewhat easier for parents.

 The most important assistance provided is child benefit.
 If you live and work in Germany, you will receive child benefit for each of your children.
-Currently it is around 200 euros per month.
+Currently it is around 200 euros per month, and somewhat higher for the third and subsequent children.

 After the birth of their child, parents can spend up to three years on parental leave.
 During this time, your job will be safe until you return.
 Your employer cannot terminate your contract.

-If you or your partner wish to look after your child yourself and want to reduce your working hours or stay at home full-time for this purpose, you are entitled to parental allowance for a period of up to 14 months.
-This amounts to roughly two-thirds of your net income; at least 300 euros and 1,800 euros at the most.
+If you or your partner wish to look after your child yourself and want to reduce your working hours or stay at home full-time for this purpose, you are entitled to parental allowance for a period of twelve months after the birth of your child.
+This amounts to roughly two thirds of your monthly net income; at least 300 euros and 1,800 euros at the most.

 Good to know: